University open day tips (on a budget)

 Attending a university open day can be a seriously long day – you might have to prepare for breakfast, lunch and dinner.
 If you eat out for all three meals, costs will start to seriously rise.

-Pack a picnic and lots of snacks for the car/train/coach to keep you going.
-Why not try making some of these cheap but fancy sandwiches?
+Plan your meals in advance and pack a picnic.
+It's also worth bringing lots of snacks for the car/train/coach to keep you going.
+As some food inspiration, why not try making some of these cheap but fancy sandwiches?

 Alternatives to university open days

 Not sure if open days are for you (or worth the cost)?
-There are other ways of seeing universities before you apply.
+As well as virtual open days, there are more great ways to see universities before you apply:

 Open days can give you a great feel for the university – but to really know if the degree's right for you, taster days are ideal.